 Under ASC Topic 842, Leases ("ASC 842"), YS Group determines if an arrangement is or contains a lease at inception.
-For leases with a term of 12 months or less, YS Group does not recognize a right-ofuse asset or lease liability.
+For leases with a term of 12 months or less, YS Group does not recognize a right-of-use asset or lease liability.
 YS Group's operating leases are recognized on its consolidated balance sheets as noncurrent assets, current liabilities and noncurrent liabilities.
 YS Group does not have any finance leases.

 Right-of-use assets represent YS Group's right to use an underlying asset for the lease term and lease liabilities represent YS Group's obligation to make lease payments arising from the lease.
 Operating lease right-of-use assets and liabilities are recognized at the lease commencement date based on the present value of lease payments over the lease term.
 As YS Group's leases typically do not provide an implicit rate, YS Group uses an estimate of its incremental borrowing rate based on the information available at the lease commencement date in determining the present value of lease payments.
 The lease terms may include options to extend or terminate the lease when it is reasonably certain that YS Group will exercise that option.
 Lease expense is recognized on a straight-line basis over the lease term.
 For leases with terms greater than 12 months, YS Group records the related asset and lease liability at the present value of lease payments over the lease term.
-For leases with terms less than 12 months, YS Group records the related asset and lease liability at the present value of lease payments over the lease term.
-For leases with terms less than 12 months, YS Group records the related asset and lease liability at the present value of lease payments over the lease term.
 For leases with terms less than 12 months, YS Group records rents in administrative expenses.